giregk/react-native-0.59-fix-maccatalyst/README.md

 yarn patch-package react-native --use-yarn --exclude 'android|third-party|third-party-podspecs'
 ```

 Your react-native project should now work on macOS.
+If not, try to clean build folder.

+> If you have issues with glog, I noticed it helped to build the project on an iOS simulator first.

-NB: using package @react-native-community/async-storage currently breaks the build and I don't know how to fix it.
+NB: using package @react-native-community/async-storage currently breaks the build and I don't know how to fix it (yet) but I submitted an issue.